ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ##### Boundary Check

-For fixed-size tasks, the batch boundaries are defined by "batch IDs" selected by the Leader.
+For fixed-size tasks, the batch boundaries are defined by opaque batch IDs.
 Thus the Aggregator needs to check that the query is associated with a known batch ID:

-* If the query contained in the CollectReq has type `by-batch-id`, the Leader checks that the provided batch ID corresponds to a batch ID it returned in a previous CollectResp for the task.

-  [OPEN ISSUE: Consider making batch IDs predictable.
-See issue #301.]

-* The Helper checks that the batch ID provided by the leader in its AggregateShareReq corresponds to a batch ID used in a previous AggregateInitializeReq for the task.
+* For an AggregateShareReq, the Helper checks that the batch ID provided by the Leader in its corresponds to a batch ID used in a previous AggregateInitializeReq for the task.

 ##### Size Check